 Grains are the seeds/kernals of cereal plants (members of the grass family grown for their edible starchy seeds).

 All grains start life ‘whole’.
-Their inedible hard shell, which protects the seed within from weather and pests, has to be removed but if no further processing occurs, leaving the three edible parts of the grain fully intact;
+While their inedible protective hard shell (shown above), has to be removed, if no further processing occurs, leaving the three edible parts fully intact;

 1. The multi-layered outer fibre-rich skin – the bran